nfarina/homebridge-tesla/README.md

 - _"Turn on the Model 3 Climate"_ (turn on climate control)
 - _"Turn on the Model 3 Charger"_ (begin charging even if outside your schedule)
 - _"Turn on the Model 3 Starter"_ (enable keyless driving for 2 minutes - requires `password` in config, `authToken` is not sufficient)
+- _"Turn on the Model 3 Connection"_ (wake the car up so you can ask if it's locked, etc.)

 **Important Note**: The Home app will allow you to customize the default names of these services.
 You may be tempted to, for instance, change your "Model 3 Front Trunk" service to just "Front Trunk" so you can say "Open the Front Trunk".
 Don't do this!
 The names of these services are essentially _global_ and live in a giant pool of names.
 Siri will get confused unless every service has an easily distinguished name.